 Finding a licensed gas fitter

-- You should ask to see the card that says the plumber is qualified to carry out gas fitting work.
+- You can also ask to see the card that says the plumber holds a current registration or a licence in Type A appliance servicing work.

 What the gas check covers (from a technical perspective)